Faizul-Bitto/learn-GoLang/08. types of functions/c. anonymous function/README.md

 # Anonymous Functions in Go

-This section demonstrates anonymous functions in Go - understanding how to create and use functions without explicit names for immediate execution and specialized use cases.
+This section demonstrates anonymous functions in Go - understanding how to create and use functions without explicit names for immediate execution, assignment to variables, and specialized use cases.

 ## Overview

 Anonymous functions (also called unnamed functions) are functions that are declared without a name and are typically used for immediate execution or as function literals.
 Unlike named functions, anonymous functions cannot be called from other parts of the code after their definition unless assigned to a variable.
 They are particularly useful for one-time operations, creating closures, and working with goroutines.
-This example shows how to create an anonymous function that performs addition and is immediately invoked with specific arguments, demonstrating the IIFE (Immediately Invoked Function Expression) pattern.
+This example demonstrates two common patterns: creating an anonymous function that performs addition and is immediately invoked (IIFE pattern), and assigning an anonymous function to a variable for reuse.

 ## Code Example